maxim111333/incubator-aurora/docs/storage_recovery.md

 after the backup are unknown to the scheduler and will be killed shortly after the cluster restarts.
 All other tasks continue operating as normal.

+Usually, it is a bad idea to attempt to restore an update that is not extremely recent (i.e. older than a few hours).
+This is because the scheduler will expect the cluster to look exactly as the backup does, so any tasks that have been rescheduled since the backup was taken will be killed.

 ## Preparation

+Follow these steps to prepare the cluster for restoring from backup:

-* Stop all scheduler instances and disable any runtime monitoring if used (e.g. upstart)
+* Stop all scheduler instances

-* Consider blocking external traffic on a port defined in `-http_port` for all schedulers to prevent concurrent access
+* Consider blocking external traffic on a port defined in `-http_port` for all schedulers to prevent users from interacting with the scheduler during the restoration process.
+This will help troubleshooting by reducing the scheduler log noise and prevent users from making changes that will be erased after the backup snapshot is restored

 * Update scheduler configuration:
   * `-max_registration_delay` - set to sufficiently long interval to prevent registration timeout.
     E.g: `-max_registration_delay=360min`
-  * Make sure `-gc_executor_path` option is not set to prevent accidental task GC
+  * Make sure `-gc_executor_path` option is not set to prevent accidental task GC.
+This is important as scheduler will attempt to reconcile the cluster state and will kill all tasks when restarted with an empty replicated log

   * Set `-mesos_master_address` to a non-existent zk address.
     E.g.: `-mesos_master_address=zk://localhost:2181`

 * Restart all schedulers

-## Assess the damage
+## Assess replicated log damage

+Now that the scheduler is ready to be restored from backup, determine what type of recovery is required.
 Depending on the incurred damage, the replicated log may have to be re-initialized from empty before proceeding with restore.
 The checklist below helps identifying the course of actions to come next:

 * Scheduler keeps failing over periodically with a change in leadership
 * Scheduler logs show unusual replicated log messages similar to the this: